MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

         :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/select-view-how-to-guides.png" alt-text="Screenshot shows the option to select View How-to Guides under Development.":::

    1. From the dropdown list that appears, select the cloud service integration you want to add to your app.
-You'll be redirected to the respective How-to Guide.
+You're redirected to the respective How-to Guide.

         :::image type="content" source="../assets/images/teams-toolkit-v2/manual/cloud-service-integration.png" alt-text="Screenshot shows the Cloud service integration options in View How-to Guides.":::